Get Matched With Early Childhood Education Programs

 What Does a Kindergarten Teacher Do?

-As a kindergarten teacher, you spend your days in your classroom teaching kindergarten students the basics of these skills: counting, adding and subtracting; reading and writing; interpersonal skills so that they can get along with each other; assessing each one of your students’ progress in the classroom, and deciding how you’re going to get them to the point where they are ready for first grade.
+As a kindergarten teacher, you spend your days in your classroom teaching kindergarten students the basics of these skills: counting, adding and subtracting; reading and writing; interpersonal skills so that they can get along with each other; assessing each one of your students’ progress in the classroom; and deciding how you’re going to get them to the point where they are ready for first grade.

 You’ll supervise students during recesses and lunch to make sure they are safe and you will communicate with their parents or guardians about how their children are doing.
 Kindergarten teachers also file reports to the administrators of your school about how your class is going overall.